studylab1/SAMR-Enum-Lab/Lab_Setup.md

 - `adc1`: Domain Controller 1 in domain "A".
 - `bws1`: Workstation 1 in domain "B".

+#### Special hosts:
-The xdc1 host is a domain controller which contains a dataset to replicating to other domains.
+- `xdc1`: domain controller that contains a dataset for replication to other domains.
-The xws1 workstation is a Linux client to execute the enumeration scan with tools which are available only for Linux.
+- `xws1`: Linux client used to execute the enumeration scan with tools available only on Linux.
+- `zdc1`: domain controller used to execute enumeration scans for comparing existing tools.
+- `yws1`: workstation from which the enumeration scan is executed to compare existing tools.

 ### Network Setup